codedx/codedx-kubernetes/README.md

 On Windows, make sure that you can run PowerShell Core scripts by switching your [PowerShell Execution Policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies) to RemoteSigned (recommended) or Unrestricted.
 You must run the `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned` command from an elevated/administrator Command Prompt.

+## Upgrading to Kubernetes v1.25

+Kubernetes removed support for the PodSecurityPolicy (PSP) resource with the v1.25 release.

+>Note: If your deployment does not use PSP resources, you can skip this section.

+You should append the `-skipPSPs` parameter to your run-setup.ps1 script and rerun the script before upgrading your cluster to Kubernetes v1.25.
+If you skip that step, future helm deployments will fail because your helm manifest will include unavailable PSP resources.
+One way to recover from that situation is to delete the helm release Kubernetes secret resources in all Code Dx namespaces and rerun your run-setup.ps1 script.

 ## Upgrading to Kubernetes v1.22

 You can ignore this section if you previously deployed Code Dx without the TLS Deployment Option.